localytics/serverless-slackbot-scaffold/README.md

 ![Khaos usage](extras/khaos-usage.gif)

 Once every field has been filled in, a new directory will be created that will contain your templated slackbot.
+If you prefer to have different stages and regions configured for your slackbot that the default ones (dev and us-east-1) you can rebuild the _meta directory using `sls project init` once you've installed the `serverless` CLI.

 ## Development